revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote markdown="1">

-The Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
-Spring handles the infrastructure so application developer can focus on your application.
+The Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.Spring handles the infrastructure so application developer can focus on your application.

 </blockquote>